rag594/knox/README.md

 ## Features

 - [x] Generate the template with plugins at service,route or global level
-- [ ] Summarise the kong-spec by loading the existing kong-spec
+- [ ] Summarise the kong-spec by loading the existing kong-spec and visualise them (WIP)
-- [ ] Add plugins/routes/services to the existing spec

 ## Install